edgar-rs/neuralMOVES/README.md

 The development of Neuralmoves has been documented and shared at:

-- Finished project presented at the Conference in Emerging Technologies in Transportation Systems (TRC-30) September 02-03, 2024, Crete, Greece: https://easychair.org/smart-program/TRC-30/2024-09-04.html#talk:261921 Methodology and results are summarized in the TRC-30 extended abstract available as a pdf file in the github repository.
-A full journal paper on the development of NeuralMOVES will be linked here soon.
+- Project presented at the Conference in Emerging Technologies in Transportation Systems (TRC-30) September 02-03, 2024, Crete, Greece: https://easychair.org/smart-program/TRC-30/2024-09-04.html#talk:261921 Methodology and results are summarized in the TRC-30 extended abstract available as a pdf file in the github repository.
+The full paper on the development of NeuralMOVES will be linked here upon publication.
 - (Previous) Early develpments presented at the Advances in Neural Information Processing Systems (NeurIPS) Conference, 2022.
 Workshop on Tackling Climate Change with Machine Learning.
 Paper, slides, and recorded talk available at: https://www.climatechange.ai/papers/neurips2022/90

 *Notable applications*: